josevnz/Streamlit/MONITORING.md

 What sets Streamlit apart from other frameworks is that is very easy to use and offers a very low entry barrier to people to write applications that require displaying application in sophisticated ways or needs to integrate with existing Python code.

-This article will cover the following topics, if you need a gentle introduction you can check my [previous piece about Streamlit](INTRODUCTION.md).
+This article will cover the following topics, if you need a gentle introduction (you can check my [previous piece about Streamlit](INTRODUCTION.md)):

-* How to quickly set up a Prometheus node exporter and a scrapper to collect metrics about your system, using an Ansible playbook.
+* How to quickly set up a [Prometheus](https://prometheus.io/docs/introduction/overview/) [node exporter](https://prometheus.io/docs/guides/node-exporter/) and a scrapper to collect metrics about your system, using an Ansible playbook.
-* How to connect to the Prometheus scrapper to get metrics and display them in real time
+* How to connect to the Prometheus scrapper to get metrics and display them in real time using Streamlit

+You will need the following to complete the tutorial
+* Elevated permissions to install Prometheus node-exporter and the scrapper
+* Some experience with Python programming
+* Curiosity!

+Our first topic is to learn how to collect metrics over time from our machines using Prometheus.

 ## Monitor memory utilization periodically from my hosts machines